 Deleuze

-Contemporary philosophyA brilliant historian of philosophy, Deleuze ended up producing a thought of his own, which took as its subject areas fields as diverse as literature, cinema, politics and psychoanalysis.
+Contemporary philosophyA brilliant historian of philosophy, Deleuze went on to develop a thought entirely his own, ranging across fields as diverse as literature, cinema, politics, and psychoanalysis.

-Professor at Paris VIII, he attracted crowds, eager to discover this committed, creative and educational mind.
+Professor at Paris VIII, he drew large crowds eager to encounter this committed, creative, and lucid mind.

 Bibliography